Glatzli/model_comparison_codes/README.md

     		-> for now: continue with AROME & ICON, maybe include others later having completely same grid is most important for cross sections: that one can compare completely the same points. can be calculated (interpolated) also later for 1 var if cross sect wanted.
-- calc density from press and temp! just ideal gas law

 - PCGP calc for Arome & ICON: works now
 	Resolution of DEM & model not equal!
  	DEM: ~310 m between points, AROME: ~750m (2 points in x, lon compared with https://boulter.com/gps/distance/?from=47.5+15.385&to=47.5+15.395&units=k)
   	-> should use DEM with same resolution as models: first complete model transformation/interpolation...
   	-> factor 2 is not that bad!
-  	just smooth DEM to have nearly same resolution
+  	just smooth DEM to have nearly same resolution, should be sufficient.

  	- for PCGP LU dataset I would need:
     		Slope angle (β): The steepness of the terrain.